How We Work

 • What do I need to prepare for my tax return?

-- A piece of ID for yourself and your spouse
+• A piece of ID for yourself and your spouse

-- Social Insurance Number (SIN) for yourself and your spouse
+• SIN numbers for yourself and your spouse

-- The names and birthdays of your kids
+• Names and birthdays of your children

 • What is the procedure of tax preparation in Solid Tax?